Comparing charities: How big is the difference?

 |Chlorine Dispensers ~$2 per diarrhoeal incident avoided||Hand Washing Promotion + Free Soap ~$14 per diarrhoeal incident avoided||~7x for same outcome|

 |The Humane League corporate campaigns + activities ~$1,000 per 100,000 farm animal lives improved||Animal shelters rescue ~$1,000 per 2.45 dogs/cats rescued||~40,000x for similar outcome with different animals|

 Examples of charities that do harm (negative cost-effectiveness)

 - The Scared Straight programme is estimated to have cost society ~$293 per $1 invested (the intervention has increased juvenile offending)

 - Play Pumps each cost ~$14,000 and are reported to have been much worse than the cheaper hand pumps they replaced

 What are the best and worst charities to donate to?

-The best charities are ones are evaluated to be highly impactful – they work on an important problem and do the most good with the resources they have.
-The worst charities are ones that actively harm those who they intend to help or society at large.
+The best charities are ones that are evaluated to be highly impactful — they work on an important problem and do the most good with the resources they have.
+The worst charities are ones that actively harm those whom they intend to help, or society at large.